grantcurell/grantcurell.github.io/docs/HPC Memory/README.md

 - ![](images/2022-01-24-22-17-29.png)

 **Detailed**
 - Type 1 Devices: Accelerators such as smart NICs typically lack local memory.
-However, they can leverage the CXL.io protocol and CXL.cache to communicate with the host processor’s DDR memory.
+However, they can leverage the CXL.io protocol and CXL.cache to communicate with the host processors DDR memory.
-- Type 2 Devices: GPUs, ASICs, and FPGAs are all equipped with DDR or HBM memory and can use the CXL.memory protocol, along with the CXL.io and CXL.cache, to make the host processor’s memory locally available to the accelerator—and the accelerator’s memory locally available to the CPU.
+- Type 2 Devices: GPUs, ASICs, and FPGAs are all equipped with DDR or HBM memory and can use the CXL.memory protocol, along with the CXL.io and CXL.cache, to make the host processor�s memory locally available to the accelerator�and the accelerator�s memory locally available to the CPU.
 They are also co-located in the same cache coherent domain and help boost heterogeneous workloads.
 - Type 3 Devices: The CXL.io and CXL.memory protocols can be leveraged for memory expansion and pooling.
 For example, a buffer attached to the CXL bus could be used to enable DRAM capacity expansion, augmenting memory bandwidth, or adding persistent memory without the loss of DRAM slots.
 In real world terms, this means the high-speed, low-latency storage devices that would have previously displaced DRAM can instead complement it with CXL-enabled devices.
 These could include non-volatile technologies in various form factors such as add-in cards, U.2, and EDSFF.

 ### Protocols

-- CXL.io: This protocol is functionally equivalent to the PCIe 5.0 protocol—and utilizes the broad industry adoption and familiarity of PCIe.
+- CXL.io: This protocol is functionally equivalent to the PCIe 5.0 protocol�and utilizes the broad industry adoption and familiarity of PCIe.
 As the foundational communication protocol, CXL.io is versatile and addresses a wide range of use cases.
 - CXL.cache: This protocol, which is designed for more specific applications, enables accelerators to efficiently access and cache host memory for optimized performance.
 - CXL.memory: This protocol enables a host, such as a processor, to access device-attached memory using load/store commands.